Project summary

 Environmental studies

-AES Hawaiʻi and its environmental consultants are assessing the site’s environmental conditions based on the review of publicly available maps, studies, and previous environmental reports prepared for the property.
+AES Hawaiʻi and its environmental consultants conducted a preliminary assessment of the site's environmental conditions based on the review of publicly available maps, studies, and previous environmental reports prepared for the property.
 Detailed information is being obtained through due diligence and site-specific studies.
 The results of these studies will inform the Project design, which will seek to avoid and minimize environmental impacts to the extent practicable.
 Best Management Practices (BMPs) will be implemented to minimize impacts throughout the Project lifecycle.

 Contact us